Close up of cherry blossoms.

 Comparing Airlines and Flights

-I usually begin my search for flights by doing a general search to figure out which airlines fly to a desired airport and to compare factors like price and layover times.
+I usually by doing a general internet search to figure out which airlines fly to a desired airport and to compare factors like price and layover times.
 My favorite flight search engine at the beginning of my research is Google Flights, especially because it has a feature that allows me to see whether leaving or returning on different days than I had originally planned makes a significant difference in the price.
 (Spoiler alert: It often does.)
-Here are a list of possible flight search engines:
+Here are a list of flight search engines:

 We travel for romance, we travel for architecture, and we travel to be lost.